Krista Frahm

 Starting a small freelance business is not as difficult as it may seem.
 However, you are responsible for your own benefits, taxes, schedule, and client acquisition - so you want to do it right.

 As a freelance copywriter, you can charge per word, per hour, a flat rate for projects, or a percentage of sales created by your copy.
-You get to choose.

 Blogs, for example, may pay $30 or $2000+ depending on the client, the content, and the quality.
 (Psst… you’re not going to write $30 blogs.)
-Copywriting for web pages can cost a few hundred dollars up to thousands of dollars.
+Copywriting for website pages can cost a few hundred dollars up to thousands of dollars.

 The amount you charge depends on your skills, confidence, and clients.